-Just a day ago, I was installing SQL Server Express on backup computer.
-I only use this computer when I have something to experiment.
-While installing SQL Server Express I found following error in my error log which prevented successful installation to computer.
-It was difficult to initially understand the problem by itself, after some try and error I found the solution.
+Just a day ago, I was installing SQL Server Express on the backup computer.
+I only use this computer when I have something to experiment with.
+While installing SQL Server Express, I found the following error in my error log, which prevented successful installation to the computer.
+It was difficult to initially understand the problem by itself, after some trial and error I found the solution for Error 15372.

 Error: 15372, Severity: 16, State: 1.

-Failed to generate a ser instance od SQL Server due to a failure in starting the process for the user instance.
+Failed to generate a user instance SQL Server due to a failure in starting the process for the user instance.
 The connection will be closed.

 Fix/Workaround/Solution: